foonoo/foonoo/README.md

    - Assets management and building.
    - And most importantly, a user interface through which end users can interact with the system.

-Given this structure of separated site builders, foonoo makes it possible to simply manage a — somewhat — complicated site containing different sections from a single project directory.
-That specific usecase was the primary motivation for this project.
+With its structure of separated site builders, foonoo makes it possible to  manage a complicated site that contains different sections — in a somewhat simplified manner — from a single project directory.
+This specific use case was the primary motivation for this project.